BoD/android-switch-backport/README.md

 The v1 of this library used to backport the **Switch** widget as well as the **SwitchPreference** component.

-Since the AppCompat v21 library now includes a **Switch** widget backport ([`SwitchCompat`](http://developer.android.com/reference/android/support/v7/widget/SwitchCompat.html)), the backport from this library is no longer needed.
+Since the AppCompat v21 library now includes a **Switch** widget backport ([`SwitchCompat`](http://developer.android.com/reference/android/support/v7/widget/SwitchCompat.html)), another backport is no longer needed.
 That is why the v2 of this library now **only includes the SwitchPreference backport**.

 This backport depends on the AppCompat library (the `SwitchPreference` embeds a `SwitchCompat`).

-If your app needs `Switch`es only, you do not need this library anymore, please use the AppCompat's `SwitchCompat` instead.
+***If your app needs Switches only, you do not need this library anymore!
+Please use the AppCompat's `SwitchCompat` instead***

-If your app needs `SwitchPreference`s however this library is for you! :)
+If your app needs SwitchPreferences however this library is for you! :)

 How to use